Lakshkhandelwal/URL-Redirection-Testing/README.md

 3. Enter the list of URLs containing parameters in to the file named "input.txt" in the format specified below.
 4. Execute the "urlredirect.exe"
 5. It will automatically create an ouptut.csv file containing the output.

 Caution : Do not rename the input file or exe file.

 # Instructions for executing the program.
+1. Download or Clone the repository.
-1. The program is dependent on the requests library so install that using pip.
+2. The program is dependent on the requests library so install that using pip.
-2. Create an input file in the format specified below.
+3. Create an input file in the format specified below.
-3. Execute the program from cmd specifying the input file as a parameter.
+4. Execute the program from cmd specifying the input file as a parameter.

   **Command - python urlredirect.py "name of the input file".**

   ![Image of cmd](https://raw.githubusercontent.com/Lakshkhandelwal/URL-Redirection-Testing/master/images/cmd1.PNG?token=AIMORKMTSVKENO763POMTGK537C5A)

-4. It will automatically create an output.csv file containing the output.
+5. It will automatically create an output.csv file containing the output.

  ![Image of output](https://raw.githubusercontent.com/Lakshkhandelwal/URL-Redirection-Testing/master/images/output.png?token=AIMORKOKOSFWIPNEWSVPSH2537ER6)